We're committed to making our website as accessible as possible for all customers. This accessibility statement provides information on:

-Our website is currently being (and will continue to be) reviewed for compliance with WCAG 2.1 AA; these tests are carried out internally using manual checks, alongside weekly automated sample test using SiteMorse.
-The findings of our ongoing SiteMorse reviews will continue to inform and prioritise our actions according to usage data, as we work to improve accessibility across our online services.
+Our website is currently being (and will continue to be) reviewed for compliance with WCAG 2.1 AA; these tests are carried out internally using manual checks, alongside weekly automated checks using accessibility auditing software.
+The weekly findings will continue to inform and prioritise our actions according to usage data, as we work to improve accessibility across our online services.

 We re-assess a website or system for accessibility whenever it undergoes a major modification; 'page content' is checked every time it is updated.